 For phylogenetic analysis, the whole genome sequences of the isolates (specimen A and specimen B) were compared with those of 171 contemporaneous sequences from Nevada,15 the SARS-CoV-2 reference strain (MN908947.3), and one sequence derived from isolate USA-WA1/2020 (Bei Resources, Manassas, VA, USA).
-After trimming six 5' uncalled bases (Ns) from specimen A and 98 Ns from specimen B, genomic sequences were aligned and related using NGPhylogeny.fr PhyML+SMS.16 Sequences were then first-aligned using MAFFT with automatic flavour selection.17 Informative regions were selected using Block Mapping and Gathering with Entropy, a sliding window

-Figure 2: Variant mapping of specimens A and B against the reference genome size of 3, and maximum entropy of 0.5.18 Unrooted trees were constructed by PhyML with Smart Model Selection, the Akaike information criterion, and Subtree Pruning and Regrafting.
-Newick trees were visualised using Interactive Tree Of Live version 4 and rooted at the Wuhan reference strain.
-Major SARS-CoV-2 clade memberships were predicted using Nextclade.
+After trimming six 5' uncalled bases (Ns) from specimen A and 98 Ns from specimen B, genomic sequences were aligned and related using NGPhylogeny.fr PhyML+SMS.16 Sequences were then first-aligned using MAFFT with automatic flavour selection.17 Informative regions were selected using Block Mapping and Gathering with Entropy, a sliding window size of 3, and maximum entropy of 0.5.18 Unrooted trees were constructed by PhyML with Smart Model Selection, the Akaike information criterion, and Subtree Pruning and Regrafting.19 Newick trees were visualised using Interactive Tree Of Live version 4 and rooted at the Wuhan reference strain.20 Major SARS-CoV-2 clade memberships were predicted using Nextclade.